demidovakatya/courses/README.md

 ![the plot for question 4](plot4.png)

+### Question 5

-5. How have emissions from motor vehicle sources changed from 1999–2008 in Baltimore City?
+How have emissions from motor vehicle sources changed from 1999–2008 in Baltimore City?

 ```
 # Aggregate the amout of PM2.5 emission by year